Zamiell/stardew-valley/Min-Max_Guide.md

 * Read all of the mail.
 (We need to read Willy's letter in order to be given the Bamboo Pole.)
 * Water.
 * Chop 50 wood, make a Chest.
 (Do not place it down yet.)
-* Ship all but 60 Fiber + all Clay + all Geodes + all but 4 unique foragables in the Shipping Bin.
+* Save 60 Fiber / all Wood / all Stone / all Coal / all Acorns / all Spring Onions, ship everything else.
   * We need the 60 Fiber for Scarecrows later on.
-We need the money for a Fiberglass Rod tomorrow.
+  * We need the money for a Fiberglass Rod tomorrow.
 * Empty all inventory in the first chest.
 * Go to Bus Stop, grab foraging items if there.
 (Do not return to shipping bin because you will be back to the farm in a minute.)
 * Go to the beach and get the Bamboo Pole, grab foraging items if there.